TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 3. Inherently safer behavior and better thermal stability than other lithium chemistries, which aligns with IEEE/IEC safety considerations discussed in the conceptual design.

-LiFePO₄ chemistry provides better cycle life capacity that other battery chemistries such as lead acid.
-It also provides great energy to weight ratio which is ideal for a portable device solution.
-Phosphate-based chemistry does make this choice worse than Lithium-Ion or LiPo based batteries.
+LiFePO₄ chemistry provides better cycle life capacity than other battery chemistries, such as lead acid.
+It also provides a great energy-to-weight ratio, which is ideal for a portable device solution.
+Phosphate-based chemistry does make this choice worse than Lithium-Ion or LiPo-based batteries.
 However, it is less prone to dangerous reactions in the event of electrical failure.
 Since this system will run for prolonged periods of time unattended, this is an important consideration when choosing between battery chemistries.

-**Charge Controller**: As discussed earlier in this document, all current flowing into or out of the battery is routed through an acceptable 20A 12V PWM charge controller.
+Charge Controller: As discussed earlier in this document, all current flowing into or out of the battery is routed through an acceptable 20A 12V PWM charge controller.
 This device supports LiFePO₄, lithium chemistries, uses a three-stage PWM charging algorithm, and accepts solar inputs while managing a 20A maximum battery charge and load current.
 Below is an overview of the charge controller's functionality.
 1. Regulates current to and from the battery based on measured battery conditions